 In any year, the demand for new homes is closely tied to job growth, the availability and cost of mortgage financing, the supply of new and existing homes for sale and, importantly, consumer confidence.
 Consumer confidence is perhaps the most important of these demand variables and is the hardest one to predict accurately because it is a function of, among other things, consumers' views of their employment and income prospects, recent and likely future home price trends, localized new and existing home inventory, the level of current and near-term interest and mortgage rates, the availability of consumer credit, valuations in stock and bond markets, and other geopolitical factors.
-In general, high levels of employment, low mortgage interest rates and low new home and resale inventories contribute to a strong and growing homebuilding market environment.
+In general, high levels of employment, significant affordability and low new home and resale home inventories contribute to a strong and growing homebuilding market environment.

-The supply of new homes within specific geographic markets consists of both new homes built pursuant to pre-sale arrangements and speculative homes (frequently referred to as "spec homes") built by home builders prior to their sale.
+The supply of new homes within specific geographic markets consists of both new homes built pursuant to pre-sale arrangements and speculative homes (frequently referred to as "spec homes") built by homebuilders prior to their sale.
 The ratio of pre-sold to spec homes differs both by geographic market and over time within individual markets based on a wide variety of factors, including the availability of land and lots, access to construction financing, the availability and cost of construction labor and materials, the inventory of existing homes for sale and job growth characteristics.

 Over the past few years, we have undertaken numerous actions to allow the Company to generate or conserve liquidity while maintaining a substantial homebuilding presence in large markets.
-During fiscal 2012, we have taken steps to broaden and deepen our local management teams, reduce our annualized interest expense, further strengthen our balance sheet and improve our existing community performance.
-We expect to continue this disciplined approach to managing our business and executing our path-to-profitability strategy which is comprised of the following four key components:
+During fiscal 2013, we made significant strides in the execution of our path-to-profitability plan, generating net income in our fourth quarter of fiscal 2013.
+Our path-to-profitability plan consists of the following four key components:

 - Increase sales (new orders) per community;

 - Gradually expand our active communities;

 - Leverage our fixed costs; and

-- Improve homebuilding gross margins as sales per community metrics improve.
+- Improve homebuilding gross margins and gross profit dollars per transaction.

 We believe that long-term fundamentals for new home construction remain intact and are encouraged by evidence of strengthening conditions in the housing market.
-After several years of exceptionally weak demand for new homes, the U.S. housing industry showed some signs of improvement during fiscal 2012.
-Single family starts were up and most major public homebuilders reported significant growth in year-over-year new orders.
-Prices are up modestly in most of the markets in which we operate and we are pleased with the recent trajectory of our new order and closings results for fiscal 2012.
+After several years of exceptionally weak demand for new homes, the U.S. housing industry began to show some signs of improvement during fiscal 2012 followed by more solid and accelerated improvement during fiscal 2013.
+Single family starts and average sales prices were up in most markets across the country during fiscal 2013.